chathu-weerasena/Foodie_Universe_Client/README.md

 Basic version has two sections.
 One Section to share their dining out experience.
 Second section to be creative in their food journey.
 I have created one section here for food captures.

-In future : Design a Home page to show all the posts.
-Add a filter to search relevant posts.
-Develop a logic to improve News Section.
+In future : I would like implement a Translate option separately for comments and for post.
+Add Post option, Delete post option in every section for user’s own posts.
+Home Page.
+Settings section to change user information.

 ## Tech Stack: